ywangd/stash/README.md

   corrupted namespaces and leaves StaSh unusable.
 However, running scripts from "Action Menu" is OK.
     - This is because Pythonista clears all global variables before running a script.
-This is the default behaviour and can be turned off in "Interpreter Options" in settings.
+This is the default behaviour in Pythonista v1.5 and can be turned off in "Interpreter Options" in settings.
+    - In current Pythonista v1.6 beta, it is no longer possible to turn off the "global clearing" feature.
+To allow StaSh survive through the clearing, please run StaSh using the provided `launch_stash.py` script.
 * Pickled objects are not restored correctly and generate `AttributeError` as if the class definition cannot be found.
 An example is the [DropboxSync](https://gist.github.com/freekrai/4183134) script.